Skip to main content

 Interplay with Metabolic Pathways and Cardiovascular Risk

-The influence of growth hormone on extends significantly through its metabolic actions.
+The influence of growth hormone on heart health extends significantly through its metabolic actions.
 GH plays a central role in regulating lipid metabolism, glucose homeostasis, and body composition.
 A decline in GH can lead to a shift towards increased visceral adiposity, a known independent risk factor for cardiovascular disease.

 Visceral fat is metabolically active, releasing inflammatory cytokines and free fatty acids that contribute to insulin resistance, dyslipidemia, and systemic inflammation.
 These metabolic derangements collectively heighten the risk of atherosclerosis and cardiac dysfunction.